sprying/magix-router/README.md

 # magix-router

 > This is magix-router which works only with Magix 3.0.
+Its realization mainly comes from [vue-router](https://github.com/vuejs/vue-router).

 ### Introduction